seb7887/react-performance/react-performance.md

 ## Using web workers for CPU extensive tasks

-Web workers makes it possible to run a script operation in a web application’s background thread, separate from the main execution thread.
+Web workers make it possible to run a script operation in a web application’s background thread, separate from the main execution thread.
 By performing the laborious processing in a separate thread, the main thread, which is usually the UI, is able to run without being blocked or slowed down.
-Web Workers works best when executing computation extensive operation since it executes code independent of other scripts in a separate thread in the background.
+Web Workers work best when executing computation extensive operation since it executes code independent of other scripts in a separate thread in the background.
 This means it doesn’t affect the page’s performance.

 To get started, install `worker-loader`: